northstowekarate/northstowekarate.github.io/posts/2026/events/08-07-jka-international-summer-camp/index.md

 ---
 layout: base.njk
 title: JKA WF England International Summer Camp — 7 Aug 2026
-description: Annual summer camp with senior instructors from JKA HQ.
+description: This 3 day camp is fantastic opportunity to train with some of the best instructors in the world, straight from JKA HQ!
 date: 2026-08-07
 tags:
 - gasshuku-and-training-courses